 It takes about 25 minutes to reach the trail through the mangroves leading to the Thien Long cave.
 Along the entrance to the cave is a forest of Rhizophora, acacia and many species of endemism that can grow well and fast in the mangrove forest.

-Xem thêm: Hon Co Island in Halong Bay
+Xem thêm: Halong Bay – A Brief History

 The mysterious Thien Long Cave is the place where ancient bones are kept that has been discovered by the archaeologists.
 It is also one of the most beautiful caves in the archipelago.
 Large and high cave with many stalactites and stalagmites makes visitors associate with the amazing beauty of natural art sculptures.